-The Trustees have agreed a Reserves policy which is reviewed at least annually and Trustees review the reserve levels of the Academy Trust as part of their regular monitoring of Academy Trust finances.
+The Trustees have agreed a Reserves policy which is reviewed at least annually, and Trustees review the reserve levels of the Academy as part of their regular monitoring of Academy finances.
 The level of reserves held takes into account the nature of income and expenditure streams, the need to match them with commitments, including future capital projects and the need to maintain sufficient reserves to cover any unexpected urgent expenditure requirements.

-The current level of reserves is higher than the level aimed at in the policy, reserves around 3% of GAG approx. £50,000, however we plan to reduce the level of reserves to £50,000 over the next 3 years.
+The level of reserves has increased during 2021/22however, we plan to reduce the level of reserves to £50,000 over the next 3 years.

-Reserves are being set aside to allow for resources to be purchased for the expected increase in pupil numbers and to provide appropriate staffing levels as numbers increase.
-In addition money has been allocated for the continuing development of the school site, to support the National Curriculum and prepare for further school growth.
-Additionally, savings made during the pandemic will be targeted towards expanding the pastoral support to pupils.
+Reserves are being set aside to allow for resources to be purchased for the expected increase in pupil numbers.
+In addition, money has been allocated for the continuing development of the school site, to support the National Curriculum and prepare for further school growth.

-At 31 August 2021 the total funds comprised:
+At 31 August 2022 the total funds comprised:

 £000

-Unrestricted 293
+Unrestricted 390

-Restricted: Fixed asset funds 3,674
+Restricted: Fixed asset funds 5,199

-Pension reserve (1,637)
+Pension reserve (12)

-Other
+Other 207

-2,502
+5,784

 The pension reserve, which is in deficit, relates to the Trust's share of the Local Government Pension Scheme.
-There is no expectation in the short to medium term for the Trust to reduce the deficit other than by the normal agreed pension contributions rates, see note 28.
+Due to a change in the applied discount rate there has been a significant decrease in the liability at the year end but it should be noted that the valuation is at a specific point in time and subsequent changes in the economic environment would impact on future valuations.
+There is no expectation in the short to medium term for the Trust to reduce the deficit other than by the normal agreed pension contributions rates, (see note 28) and the Trust is awaiting notification of any change in rates as a result of the ongoing Triennial Valuation as at 31 March 2022